priyaelang/Resource_Sharing-Based-on-Semantic-Search-Firebase-Integration/README.md

 🏗️ Model Architecture
 Hybrid Feature Extraction:-
-TF-IDF Vectorization: Captures keyword importance and frequency SBERT Embeddings: Provides semantic understanding using all-MiniLM-L6-v2 Feature Combination: Concatenates both feature sets for comprehensive representation
+1) TF-IDF Vectorization: Captures keyword importance and frequency
+2) SBERT Embeddings: Provides semantic understanding using all-MiniLM-L6-v2
+3) Feature Combination: Concatenates both feature sets for comprehensive representation

 Classification Pipeline:-
 Input Text → TF-IDF + SBERT → Feature Concatenation → Logistic Regression → Resource Type

 📈 Model Performance:-
 The system provides detailed classification reports including:
-Precision, Recall, and F1-scores for each resource type Overall accuracy metrics
+* Precision, Recall, and F1-scores for each resource type
+* Overall accuracy metrics
-Confusion matrix analysis
+* Confusion matrix analysis

-Example output:
+*
 📈 Model Evaluation:
           The model typically achieves strong performance across different resource types.
 For books, the system demonstrates 85% precision and 82% recall with an F1-score of 0.83 across 45 test samples.
 Notes classification shows 78% precision and 81% recall with an F1-score of 0.79 on 32 samples.
 Hardware resources achieve the highest performance with 92% precision, 88% recall, and an F1-score of 0.90 across 25 samples.
 Course classification maintains consistent performance with 87% precision, 89% recall, and an F1-score of 0.88 on 38 test samples.